Last Updated on March 15, 2023

 The exact cost you will pay for your Kangal puppy will depend on the breeder.

-How to find a reputable Kangal breeder and avoid puppy mills?
+How to find recognized breeders and avoid puppy mills?

 Stay away from any Kangal dogs advertised on places like Craiglist.